krupani/testnow/README.md

 # testnow

 An instant WebDriver-Ruby-Cucumber or WebDriver-Ruby-RSpec framework which has ability to do cross browser testing on any of the popular browsers, Firefox, Chrome, Opera, Internet Explorer, Safari, Android Browser.
 It uses the selenium-webdriver to driver the browsers already installed on your box.
-This gem also makes your existing automation code compatible to the TestNow platform by adding 1 command in your existing setup method.
+This gem also makes your existing automation code compatible to the [TestNow platform](https://testnow.opexsoftware.com) by [Opex Software](https://opexsoftware.com) by adding just 1 line of code your existing setup(Before) method.

 ## Installation
 You must have Ruby installed before you can install this gem.